Peer-Reviewed Publications

 Work in Progress

-“Sources of International Human Capital,” with Jonathan Caverley and Jesse Dillon Savage, research project.
+“Security Cooperation and Public Trust,” with Jonathan Caverley and Jesse Dillon Savage, research project.